Antoni Protazy Potocki: Biography

-Antoni Protazy Potocki (11 September 1761 – 1801), aka Prot, was a Polish nobleman and an early entrepreneur.
 He was born to Paula née Szembek and her second husband, Count Jan Prosper Potocki, Starosta of Guzów.
 He was a younger half-brother of Feliks Lubienski and older half-brother of Michal Kleofas Oginski and his sister, Józefa Ogińska.

-Antoni was voivode of Kiev in 1791 and briefly, starost of Guzów.
-He became a banker in Warsaw.
+In 1790 Antoni bought himself voivodeship of Kiev, approved in 1891 by King and briefly he was starost of Guzów.
+He was a banker in Kherson and Warsaw.